MOONLABIISERB/marl-ecs-course/Assignment2/README.md

 ## Q1 a)
 ### Value Iteration result and Optimum Policy

+#### Optimal path depends on the distance of the randomly generated points and may change when program is compiled again
 ```bash
 Value iteration converged after 3 iterations
 Optimal Path: [0, 2, 4, 1, 3]